KacemHamza97/KacemHamza97/README.md

 ###

 <p align="left">👋 Hi, I'm Hamza, and I'm thrilled you stopped by my little corner of the GitHub universe.
-I'm not just another code-loving human, I'm deeply passionate about data engineering, data science, and machine learning engineering.
-If you share the same passion, and you're interested in collaborating on projects or exchanging knowledge, don't hesitate to reach out!</p>
+My expertise lies in data engineering, data science, and machine learning engineering.
+If you share the same passion, and you're interested in collaborating on projects or exchanging knowledge, don't hesitate to reach out! </p>

 ###